Email is the only medium that allows businesses to cost-effectively send highly customized content straight to a specific customer.

 Reaction to Companies that Don’t Segment

-Research by marketing firm, Campaigner, found that companies that don’t segment get the following negative results:
+Research by a marketing firm, Campaigner, found that companies that don’t segment get the following negative results:

 60% of subscribers delete the email without even looking at the subject line.